 We have successfully renegotiated supplier partnership terms and are continuing to improve working capital arrangements with suppliers.
 We have made progress consolidating and streamlining our office, warehouse, and distribution operations footprint.
-We have reduced our workforce by approximately 49% throughout fiscal year 2023 to reduce costs and align with our revenue projections.
+We have reduced our workforce by approximately 43% throughout fiscal year 2024 to reduce costs and align with our revenue projections.

-We have incurred net losses of \$32.3 million and \$182.2 million for the years ended December 31, 2023 and 2022, respectively.
-For the year ended December 31, 2023, cash used in operating activities was \$1.8 million and cash used in operating activities for the year ended December 31, 2022 was \$26.4 million.
-The recent macroeconomic environment has caused weaker demand than contemplated under our business plan, resulting in a reduction in projected revenue and cash flows for the twelve-month period included in the going concern evaluation.
+We have incurred net losses of \$17.7 million and \$32.3 million for the years ended December 31, 2024 and 2023, respectively.
+For the year ended December 31, 2024, cash used in operating activities for the year ended December 31, 2023 was \$1.8 million.
+The recent macroeconomic environment has caused weaker demand than contemplated under our business plan, resulting in a reduction in projected revenue for the twelve-month period included in the going concern evaluation.

-As a result of our losses and our projected cash needs, combined with our current liquidity level, substantial doubt exists about the Company's ability to continue as a going concern.
+We believe that our cash on hand that includes cash raised in the February 2025 Private Placement and the cash flow that we generate from our operations will be sufficient to fund our working capital and capital expenditure requirements, as well as our debt repayments and other liquidity requirements associated with our existing operations, for the next 12 months.
 The Company's ability to continue as a going concern is contingent upon successful execution of management's intended plan over the next twelve months to improve the Company's liquidity and profitability, which includes, without limitation: